An unlocked CPU comes with an unlocked clock multiplier, meaning that it can be overclocked quickly and easily.

 That said, overclocking is largely an enthusiast’s game.
 As the saying goes, getting there is half the fun, so the very process of trying to squeeze every bit of processing power out of a CPU is part of the fun for the overclocking enthusiast.
 For gamers who don’t count themselves among that crowd, this process would probably feel like little more than a chore that would offer very little gratification in the end.

 It’s worth noting that overclocking a CPU can yield a more noticeable performance boost in certain CPU-heavy professional software, it can make a CPU more future-proof, and it can help mitigate bottlenecks.
 It’s just that it doesn’t offer as big of a boost when it comes to gaming as many would be led to believe.

 So, at the end of the day, should you invest in an unlocked CPU or would a locked CPU suffice?

-Well, if you feel like you could really benefit from the performance boost i.e. if you intend on using CPU-intensive programs in addition to gaming, or if you simply have money to spare and want to build a high-quality, future-proof gaming PC, then an unlocked CPU would be worth it.
+Well, if you feel like you could really benefit from the performance boost, i.e., if you intend on using CPU-intensive professional software in addition to gaming, or if you simply have money to spare and want to build a high-quality, future-proof gaming PC, then an unlocked CPU would be worth it.